genepattern/HierarchicalClusteringViewer/README.txt

 Notes for v10:
 - Recovered only the org.genepattern.clustering.hierarchical.HCLApp class (from 8_0 Tag).
   One line change to fix launching on a Mac with Java 7.

+Notes for v11:
+- This was a no-compile release with no need to recover any further source.
+However, it should be noted that JAR attributes and signing were required and that these HAVE NOT been incorporated into the build file.
+Check the JARs in 'lib' for details.